jundalisay/superb/content/en/research/lorentz/gravitation/part-5.md

-+++
+---
+title: Considerations on Gravitation
+author: Lorentz
+heading: Part 5
-title= "Considerations on Gravitation by Lorentz" heading= "Part 5" date= 2021-09-28 author= "Lorentz" image= "/covers/grav.jpg" description= "I use Mossotti's idea which has been afterwards accepted by Wilhelm Weber and Zöllner." linkb= "/research/lorentz/gravitation/part-1" linkbtext= "Part 5" linkf= "/research/lorentz/gravitation/part-8" linkftext= "Part 8" icon = "/icons/lor.jpg"
+description: I use Mossotti's idea which has been afterwards accepted by Wilhelm Weber and Zöllner.
-+++
+image: "/covers/grav.jpg"
+# date2021-09-28"
+weight: 6
+---

 The following are insufficient to account for universal attraction: